 It's a long-standing problem.
 You need to expose your cells to these factors long enough to get the rejuvenation, but allowing them to retain their identity.

 There are four transcription factors: Oct4, Sox2, Klf4 and cMyc (OSKM).
 Using them reliably creates iPS cells, but can cause unwanted effects, some of which can lead to cells becoming cancerous.

 The researchers of this study they used an approach that exposed the cells to sufficient reprogramming factors to push them beyond the limit where they were considered somatic rather than stem cells.
 Just beyond.
 Fibroblasts that have been reprogrammed in this way have retained enough of their epigenetic cellular memory to become fibroblasts again.
 Researchers call this new method as transitional reprogramming in the ripening phase (MPTR).

 Great results, and some drawbacks

 The MPTR method has had substantial positive results.
 According to Horvath's multi-tissue clock, a biochemical test born in 2013 used to measure age, after 13 days of reprogramming, 60-year-old human cells became epigenetically equivalent to cells that were about 25 years old.
-Another test born in 2018, the epigenetic clock of skin and blood, showed that cells that were around 40 years old were epigenetically reported to those of a 25-year-old.
+Another test born in 2018, the skin and blood epigenetic clock, showed that cells that were around 40 years old were epigenetically reverted to those of a 25-year-old.
 The technique also substantially rejuvenated the transcriptome, the collection of proteins produced by genes.